lightningdevkit/lightningdevkit.org/docs/index.md

 ---
 home: true
-heroText: Lightning Dev Kit
+heroText: Build LN applications your way with LDK
-tagline: The simplest way to integrate Lightning into your Bitcoin wallet
+tagline: An SDK that is a compatible LN implementation
 actionText: Get started
 actionLink: /introduction/
 features:
   - title: "Customizable"
     details: "Designed from the ground up to be easily customized to your application needs: persistence, networking, chain source, routing, key management, wallet, you name it."
     image: "customizable"
   - title: "Focus on what matters"
     details: "A full implementation of the Lightning Network protocol, so you can focus on crafting custom-tailored user experiences."
     image: "focus"
   - title: "High performance & compact"
     details: "As lightweight as you need it to be and optimized to run on all embedded devices such as mobile phones, IoT devices, PoS terminals and more."
     image: "mobile"
 ---

 <div class="intro">